 Pedal back to Palihouse, which is just a handful of blocks away, to officially check in and enjoy some PG-rated afternoon delight by the pool—by now, Santa Barbara's signature morning fog should have burned off.
 The Palihouse pool is a small and secluded oasis that passersby don't even know is there.
 If the bar is open, you can order local wine, beer, or a cocktail, like the Palisade Sangria, to sip in the sun.

 Dinner at La Paloma Café

 La Paloma is just one block away from Venus in Furs and this former burger joint has been transformed back in time in tribute to its original roots as La Paloma Café, which closed nearly 40 years ago after 43 years in business.
 The menu features dishes that pay homage to Californios, early California settlers that incorporated traditional Mexican and Spanish influences into their food, often cooked over fire.
-If it's on the menu, you must start with the grilled nopales (cacti), which sounds weird but is absolutely delicious, and the crispy Brussels with a twist (syrah-porcini mushroom reduction, pomegranate, and smoked cotija).
+Start with the esquite-style shishito peppers with garlic aioli and smoked cotija, or the crispy Brussels with a twist (syrah-porcini mushroom reduction, pomegranate, and smoked cotija).
 Main options include a Santa Maria-style wagyu tri-tip and crispy cauliflower and potato chorizo tacos.
 The Oaxaca Old Fashioned with mezcal is an excellent selection from the cocktail menu and you should save room for the bread pudding topped with date syrup for dessert, a La Paloma original recipe. // 702 Anacapa St. (Santa Barbara), lapalomasb.com